There are many reasons why in stargazing binoculars are useful. Here are eleven.

 11. Great for Kids

-Binoculars are lightweight and easy to use and so are a great way to get children interested in astronomy.
+Binoculars can be more lightweight and compact than portable telescopes.
+They are also easy to use and are a great way to get children interested in astronomy.